Marie Seong-Hak Kim: Scholarship

 Kim's political and jurisprudential approach to law has been contrasted to that of more culturally attuned historians.
-Described as “primarily a lawyer's history”, her writings focusing on politics and state legal institutions depart from the dominant trend, of late, of social and cultural history of law.
+Described as “primarily a lawyer's history”, her writings focusing on politics and state legal institutions.
 Her scholarship has been noted as “a comparative law study that is unique for its kind to date.”
 Alan Watson stated in 2012 that Kim's book, Law and Custom in Korea, “is the best law book I have read in several years.”